 Many people don’t know when to visit a foot specialist, and we find that many of our patients wait longer than they need to before they come in to see us.
-Foot pain is not normal and putting up with painful feet is very uncomfortable.
+Please remember that Foot pain is not normal and not just to be expected - no matter how old we are.
+And putting up with painful feet is very uncomfortable.

 The following examples are instances where a visit to see a Supplefeet Podiatrist would be recommended.